kanthuc/game-of-life/README.md

 All other cells will be in the 'dead' state in the next grid state.

+## Running the game
+### Prerequisites
+* Python 3.7 or higher

+After downloading the project, run golux.py and the game will open.

-This program creates a visual display and simulation for the user that follows the rules of Conway's Game of Life.
+This program creates a visual display and simulation which follows the rules of Conway's Game of Life.
 You can draw an initial pattern by toggling a cell with your left mouse click.
-From there, you can run an animation of the following evolving grid state, or manually flip through each grid state at your own pace.
+From there, by toggling the 'start'/'stop' button you can run an animation of the following evolving grid state, or manually flip through each grid state at your own pace with the arrow.
 Enjoy.